jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     scott@octo:~/bbb/meta-bbb/scripts$ ./copy_rootfs.sh sdb console bbb2

+#### Some custom package examples

+[spiloop][spiloop] is a spidev test application is installed in `/usr/bin`.
+The recipe for it is here

+    meta-bbb/recipes-misc/spiloop/spiloop_1.0.bb

+Use it to test the *spidev* driver after placing a jumper between pins *P9.29* and *P9.30*.

+[tspress][tspress] is a Qt5 GUI application installed in `/usr/bin` with the *qt5-image*.
+The *bitbake recipe* that builds and packages it is here

+    meta-bbb/recipes-qt/tspress/tspress.bb

+Check the *README* in the [tspress][tspress] repository for usage.

 #### Adding additional packages

-To display the list of available packages from the `meta-` repositories so far included
+To display the list of available packages from the `meta-` repositories included in *bblayers.conf*

     scott@octo:~$ source poky-fido/oe-init-build-env ~/bbb/build
     scott@octo:~/bbb/build$ bitbake -s